 The reason we have to use an apostrophe in the Legal First Name field is because it is the only symbol that won’t cause a fatal error or be stripped out by PEN (e.g., periods).
 The reason the apostrophe is

-not used in the Legal Surname Field is because neither PEN, MyEducationBC or BCeSIS can do searches on an apostrophe.
+not used in the Legal Surname Field is because neither PEN or MyEducationBC can do searches on an apostrophe.

 While the general rule is to use the most recently issued legal document, the exception is students with really long or multiple names.
 For students coming from the Philippines, generally the most recent legal document for them is the Permanent Resident Card or Confirmation of Permanent Resident Form.
 The problem is those documents often cut off the student’s middle name.
 While you are still collecting those legal documents for audit purposes, use the Filipino passport or Certificate of Live Birth to register the student as those documents clearly show all of the names and break down how they should be entered.